snitko/logmaster/README.md

 makes use of sendmail, but you can also specify SMTP options.
 See Pony docs to learn more.
 In our example I will use the sendmail (which is default):

-    logmaster = Logmaster.new( email_config: { to: 'me@email.foo', from: "logmaster@yourapp.com" })
+    logmaster = Logmaster.new( email_config: { to: 'me@email.foo', from: "logmaster@yourapp.com", log_level: :warn })
     logmaster.warn("Wow, this is another warning!")

-The second line will trigger sending an email to your address.
+The second line will trigger sending an email to your address. `:log_level` option allows to set which types of log entries are sent in an email.
+For example, you may want to log on log_level INFO, but only send emails when a log entry is WARN or more critical.

 Wathcing the code for Exceptions